mosip/documentation/docs/MOSIP-ID-Object-Definition.md

   }
 }
 ```
 All operations related to ID will have a place holder to receive the ID Object as per the schema, validate it as per the schema and store it AS IS.
-For example, when an Individual creates a Pre-Registration, the API for Pre-Registration will look as below
+For example, when an Individual creates a Pre-Registration, the API for Pre-Registration will look as below:
 ```
 //CREATE Pre-Registration
 request body